What Is Mobile Device Management (MDM) And What Are Its Benefits?

-You may have heard of mobile device management (MDM), but may not fully understand what it does and the role it plays in keeping data safe
+You may have heard of mobile device management (MDM), but may not fully understand what it does and the role it plays in keeping your organization's sensitive information safe.

-After reading this article, you’ll have all the information you need to decide whether it is a good option for your organization
+After reading this article, you’ll have all the information you need to decide whether MDM would be a good solution for your organization.

 What Is MDM?

-MDM is any software or application that allows your mobile devices to be remotely configured, monitored, supported, controlled, and secured.
-MDM is primarily used to track and lock down devices in specific ways or configure mobile devices for a specific need.
+MDM is software that allows your mobile devices to be remotely configured, managed, and secured.
+MDM is primarily used to ensure the health and security of the mobile devices connecting to your network.

 What Are The Benefits Of MDM?

-With MDM, you can establish specific security guidelines to keep devices (and data) safe, such as requiring complex passwords.
+With MDM, you can establish specific security guardrails to keep devices (and data) safe, such as requiring complex passwords.

 What Mobile Device Management Platforms Exist?